bkshepherd/DaisySeedProjects/Hardware/GuitarPedal125b/docs/README.md

 1. Both 20pin Headers (make sure this goes on the side with all the SMD parts!)
 2. Pots 1 - 6 (Please note these require special care as mentioned below)
 3. Rotary Encoder
-4. OLED Screen (Using the header that's already on the OLED, get it as flush with the board as you can, don't try to use a female socket on the pcb)
+4. OLED Screen (Using the header that's already on the OLED, don't try to use a female socket on the pcb, but I did use some Nylon 6mm hex spacers to get it to line up flush with the enclosure when using the Alpha Pots)
-5. 2 Leds (You'll need to cut the legs short almost flush with the PCB, Short pin goes to the square pad)
+5. 2 Leds (You'll need to cut the legs a little bit short to get it to line up with the enclosure, Short pin goes to the square pad)
 6. 2 Footswitches

 * PLEASE NOTE - the Pots need to be electrically isolated from some of the soldered pins that stick out on the PCB where some of them go.
-My solution was to stick some of this double sided foam tape from [Amazon](https://www.amazon.com/gp/product/B0948VDFPY) under each Pot between the pot in the PCB to avoid anything from shorting out.
-This is definitely needed!
-As you can see in the following image, I just cut the tape, stick it on the bottom and then attach the Pot to the PCB.
-It creates a little separate from the soldered pins.
+With the Alpha pots it's mostly an issue with the bottom row of pots (Pots 4-6).
+Some of the little metal standoffs on the pots touch the pins from the daisy seed headers.
+This will cause problems.
+My solution was to simply cut off the metal standoff from the bottom 3 pots from the side that is closest to the pins.
+Like shown below.
+Definitely spot check the other pots to make sure they aren't touching any pins too.

 ![Pot Prep](images/PotPrep.png)